Magnet Staff/Programs Info » Law Enforcement

 Meet our Instructors:

-Michele Sparks/Law Enforcement Lead Instructor
+Michele Sparks, Law Enforcement Instructor

 • BA, Secondary Education, University of Nevada, Las Vegas